 We are located on First Avenue at 33rd Street in Manhattan:

 New York, NY 10016

-Joseph Ravenell, MD, Associate Dean for Diversity Affairs
+Joseph E. Ravenell, MD, MS, Associate Dean for Diversity and Inclusion (he/him/his)

-Richard E. Greene, MD, Director of Health Disparities Education
+Richard E. Greene, MD, MHPE, Director of Health Disparities Education (he/him/his)

-Dr. Greene is an attending physician at NYC Health + Hospitals/Bellevue, where he was named 2016 Physician of the Year.
+Dr. Greene is an attending physician at NYC Health + Hospitals/Bellevue, where he runs the Pride Health Center.
 He is also associate director of the primary care residency program at NYU Grossman School of Medicine.
-Dr. Greene presents across the country on primary care topics, including LGBTQ+ healthcare disparities.
+He obtained his medical degree from the George Washington University School of Medicine and Health Sciences.
+Dr. Greene presents across the country on primary care topics, including LGBTQIA+ healthcare disparities.
 He has been named Outpatient Teacher of the Year for his role in the primary care and categorical residency programs, and he received the Leonard J. Tow Humanism in Medicine Award from the medical school class of 2016.
-Dr. Greene is also the medical director of the Center for Health, Identity, Behavior and Prevention Studies.
+He was named 2016 Physician of the Year for NYC Health + Hospitals/Bellevue.
+Dr. Greene is also the medical director of the Center for Health, Identity, Behavior, and Prevention Studies.
 Learn more about Dr. Greene.
 Contact him at firstname.lastname@example.org.

-Mason Patenaude, LMSW, Recruitment and Retention Program Coordinator
+Mason Patenaude, LMSW, Program Coordinator, Recruitment and Retention (he/him/his)